 Basic loss per unit ("EPS") is based on the weighted average number of common units outstanding during the period.
 Diluted EPS includes additional common units that would have been outstanding if potential common units with dilutive effect had been issued.
-A reconciliation of the number of units used for the basic and diluted EPS computations is as follows (in thousands of dollars):
+A reconciliation of the number of unit used for the basic and diluted EPS computations is as follows: